 - Mentor pre-collegiate students

-- First selection for books in the textbook loaner program
+- First selection for books in the textbook and technology loaner program

 *Students must meet CSTEP scholar requirements each semester to remain a scholar